 He sleeps two hours a night, plays the guitar with a customized prosthesis and has an illegally implanted chip.
-When Evgeny Nekrasov was disfigured by an accident at the age of 14, he set out to develop advanced technologies to build a new transhumanist life.
+When Evgeny Nekrasov was disfigured by an accident at the age of 14, he decided to develop advanced technologies to build a new transhumanist life.

 A life in mush